AtomicScript/CatGrind/information/README.md

 * version 0.1.7
 * started learning : 25 march 2021
 * Attempt 6 started again on April 2nd
+* the game was not working but i think now it will, hopefully this will give template for anyone!

 ## Game Description: